 Muffins Never Rose – If you checked in midway through, and they weren’t rising up, and they came out short and/or flat when finished, check your baking powder.
 Baking powder does go bad, even if it hasn’t reached its expiry.
 To test it, put about a 1/2 teaspoon of the baking powder in a bowl.
 Add some boiling water.
 It should vigorously fizz and bubble.
 If not, it’s on the way out.
 Try these dairy-free pumpkin raisin muffins with fresh baking powder.

 Special Diet Notes: Whole Wheat Pumpkin Raisin Muffins

 By ingredients, this recipe is dairy-free / non-dairy, optionally nut-free, peanut-free, soy-free, and vegetarian.

 For egg-free pumpkin raisin muffins, substitute powdered egg replacer, aquafaba, or a generous 1/3 cup unsweetened applesauce for the eggs.
 If using aquafaba or applesauce, I would add another 1/8 teaspoon baking powder.
-For strictly vegan muffins, you’ll also want to use the maple syrup option.
+Please note that we haven’t tested this recipe without eggs.

 For gluten-free pumpkin raisin muffins, substitute your favorite whole grain gluten-free flour blend for the wheat flour.
-We’ve had good luck with Jovial gluten-free flour blends, but I’ve also heard good things about Premium Gold.
 And for best results, use eggs rather than one of the egg-free options.
 This is just a suggestion, as we haven’t tested this recipe without gluten.

-- 2¾ cups whole wheat flour (we use ivory wheat flour)
+- 2¾ cups whole wheat flour (we use white whole wheat flour)